Silobreaker/MaltegoDocumentation/index.md

 ### Countries
 > Any &rarr; `maltego.Country`

-> Find related Countries

-Find countries that are associated with the input entities.
-These countries are not necessarily the countries the entities come from or where the story originated; the relationship only indicates that the input entity and the country are frequently mentioned in the same documents.
+> Finds Countries strongly correlated with mentions of the input entity

 ### Places
 > Any &rarr; `maltego.Location`